 Once you get to the web based management site, to go "Network Configuration" > "Configure Protocol" > "AirPrint-Advanced Settings" > "Location"

 2. Connect with the Check-Ins app

 In most cases you can check a person in, and it'll automatically connect to a printer.
-If needed, access the Settings on the bottom right of a Manned Station, and it will help troubleshoot and manually choose the printer.
+If needed, access the Settings from the gear on the bottom right of a Manned or Roster Station.

 Turn the printer on first, let it connect to the WiFi for about 30 seconds, then turn on and connect the devices.

 - It may take up to 30 seconds, but if your device is on the same WiFi as the printer, it'll show up here.
 Simply tap on the chosen printer, and it'll connect.
 Once connected it'll show a green check mark on the right side, and the Print Test Label will be selectable.

 - If the device doesn't show up, a network setting might be hiding it.
 Manually set the printer by selecting the printer from the list and typing the IP address.

 - Remove the default printer, or, if using a Citizen Printer, change it to high density.